 Assessing and Managing Symptoms in Palliative Care

-This module explores ways to assess and manage physical, psychological, social and spiritual symptoms experienced by individuals with life-limiting illnesses.
+Learn about the principles of palliative care, multidisciplinary working and management of key symptoms, as well as ways to assess and manage physical and psychological symptoms experienced by individuals with life-limiting illnesses.

 The module is suitable for nurses, allied healthcare professionals and those with an interest in the provision of quality palliative care.